|

 - KICP Event, Webcast with Josh Frieman, "Can a New Camera Unravel the Nature of Dark Energy?"

-- KICP Workshop, KICP Supernova Hub workshop: "Photometric Identification of Supernova" (organizer)
+- KICP Workshop, Supernova Hub workshop: "Photometric Identification of Supernova" (organizer)

 - KICP Workshop, PFC3 Collaboration Meeting